n0toose/TinyFlowerBeds/README.md

 You can request access and get your credentials [here.](https://dev.twitter.com)

-The bot will check for a file called `credentials.py`.
+The bot will check for a file called `config.txt`.

-`credentials.py` should have the following format:
+`config.txt` should have the following format:

 ```
 CONSUMER_KEY = '<CONSUMER KEY>'